adrdilauro/angular-ab-tests/README.md

 **IMPORTANT: when you use `setVersion`, the version only changes for pieces of HTML that have not been rendered yet**.

-**This behaviour is logical: for whatever reason are changing manually the version of a test, you don't want the change to apply to parts of the page that are already rendered, because the user would see a weird flickering.**
+**This behaviour is logical: for whatever reason you are changing manually the version of a test, you don't want the change to apply to parts of the page that are already rendered, because the user would see a weird flickering.**

 **So, if you want to force a version, please ensure that you do it BEFORE rendering any HTML block affected by that test.**